codee-com/open-catalog/Checks/PWR024/README.md

 must be an integer and use only integer increments.
 Failing to fulfill any of these requirements inhibits the loop parallelization with OpenMP.
 In many cases, a simple rewrite can fix this.

-### Actions

-Rewrite the loop to make it an OpenMP canonical form using single statements involving only the iterator variable in the loop header.

 ### Code example